nadavmatalon/great_book_of_walkthroughs/README.md

 New Project in Ruby on Rails" or "Setting Up a Ruby Project with Sinatra", to example-specific ones like "Using the Github API".

-   The [Current Walkthroughs](#current-walkthroughs), [Still Pending](#still-pending) & [Suggested   Topics](#suggested-topics) sections below list all the topics which have either been written on or already selected, as well as a few open suggestions (but, once again, you can choose to write about anything you like regardless of these suggestions).
+   The [Current Walkthroughs](#current-walkthroughs), [Still Pending](#still-pending) &amp; [Suggested   Topics](#suggested-topics) sections below list all the topics which have either been written on or already selected, as well as a few open suggestions (but, once again, you can choose to write about anything you like regardless of these suggestions).

 * __Resources__
-   It's probably also a good idea to take a look at the various pills & walkthroughs available on the Maker's website.
+   It's probably also a good idea to take a look at the various pills &amp; walkthroughs available on the Maker's website.
 If there's an excellent walkthough there already, there may not be a need to write a new one (but do send me a link and we'll possibly make a list of those for reference).